Browning X-Bolt with Nikon 4-16x BDC rifle Scope in Ground Blind

 Dallen with his first Whitetail Buck.

 I took a few photos... well maybe a few more than a few photos.
 I took a lot of different photos of Dallen in the background with the antler of the buck in focus in the foreground and the like.
-Trying to get some cool in the field photos with a real deer prop in the photos.
+Trying to get some cool in-the-field photos with a real deer prop in the photos.
 I'm pretty critical of ads that use photos that are less than perfect with ad agencies trying to fake hunting scenarios.
 I think Browning does a real good job of getting realistic hunting photos and I try to do my part as the Webmaster in getting photos that we can use at Browning showing the real hunting deal.

 Gutting the deer was a different experience for me, I always bone my animals out on the mountain and haul them out on my back...
 I prefer not to mess with the guts.
 Interestingly enough the bullet didn't penetrate all the way through the deer.
 The bullet entered right behind the shoulder and apparently the deer was not entirely broadside as the bullet angled rearward and into the stomach.
 Somewhere in the mess of acorns the bullet stopped.
 I dug and dug around in the nasty stomach contents trying to find the bullet.
 After a good ten minutes of searching, I gave up.
 It is interesting that this bullet has passed through a bull elk's shoulders at 205 yards and through the shoulder blades of a cow elk at 272 yards, yet at 40 yards it only made it around halfway through a tiny Whitetail deer.
 I think the muzzle velocity of 3360 fps gave this bullet some serious expansion at this close of range and I also think the pile of acorns put the breaks on the penetration.